Mataraviv/ML-Project---Dating-APP/README.md

 ## 5. Implementation:
 The Random Forest and XGBoost models were identified as top-performing based on their MSE and MAE values.
-Table 3: Model Performance Metrics: Insert a table showing the performance metrics (MSE, RMSE, MAE, RMSLE) for all models on the validation and test sets.
+- Model Performance Metrics: performance metrics (MSE, RMSE, MAE, RMSLE) for all models on the validation and test sets.
-Testing on New Data: The models were validated on unseen test data to confirm generalizability.
+- Testing on New Data: The models were validated on unseen test data to confirm generalizability.
+- Predicted vs. Actual Values Plot:
  Predictions were plotted against actual values to visually assess performance and ensure robustness.
-Figure 6: Predicted vs. Actual Values Plot:

 ## 6. Results:
-Key Findings from EDA: Features such as "counts_profileVisits" and "counts_g" were found to be significant predictors of "profile kisses”.
+### Model Performance:
-Model Performance: The Random Forest Regressor achieved the lowest validation error, MSE and RMSE.
+The Random Forest Regressor achieved the lowest validation error, MSE and RMSE.
 The XGBoost Regressor also performed well, indicating its suitability for deployment given its balance of accuracy and interpretability.
-Both models did not perform well, and the errors are high.
-I believe this is due to the poor data quality.

-## 7. Conclusion:
+### Conclusion:
 This project attempted to develop a predictive model for user engagement in a dating app by identifying key features influencing "profile kisses."
 However, the results indicate that the models struggled to accurately predict user engagement, likely due to limitations in the dataset and its quality.
 Neither the Random Forest nor the XGBoost models provided satisfactory performance, suggesting that predicting user popularity using the available data is challenging.

 Future Directions: Future research could focus on improving data quality, incorporating more diverse data sources, and exploring advanced modeling techniques or feature engineering strategies to enhance prediction accuracy.